rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 What is _dependency_ in programming?
 Is this concept important in modern development?
 Has the concept of dependency a different meaning when we speak about procedural programming, object oriented programming or functional programming?
-In this post I will try so sum up all the knowledge I have during my life as a software developer.
+In this post I will try so sum up all the knowledge I gain during my life as a software developer.

 #### The very beginning
 First of all we need to have clear in mind the concept of dependency in every day language.
 For the